Takeaways

 Smart Summary

 Where you stash your money matters.
-Joining a credit union can make financial sense if you can be part of a credit union through your university, employer, or other association.
+If you can join a credit union through your university, employer, or other association, it can make financial sense.
 Credit union membership can offer superior benefits to banks, facilitating the growth of your deposits and offering low-rate loans.
 You should balance these economic advantages with the ease of accessing your funds, account flexibility, and diversification of financial product offerings.

 You Might Also Like: